kleiberjp/careem-searcher/README.md

-# careem-searcher
+# Careem Searcher

-A Demo for a easy searcher, that combines the powerful use of RxSwift and the beaty of the React coding
+A Demo for a easy searcher, that combines the powerful use of RxSwift and the beauty of the React coding